fno2010/alto-multipart/specification.md

     - If the `query-lang` is specified, the ALTO server MUST execute this JSONString as a program written in the `query-lang`.
 If the execution failed, the ALTO server MUST return the E_INVALID_FIELD_VALUE error.
-If the execution succeed but the result fails to pass the validation of the queried resource, the ALTO server MUST return the E_INVALID_FIELD_VALUE error and attach the error message returned by the queried resource into the `message` field of the ALTO error message.
+If the execution succeeds but the result fails to pass the validation of the queried resource, the ALTO server MUST return the E_INVALID_FIELD_VALUE error and attach the error message returned by the queried resource into the `message` field of the ALTO error message.